ChsHub/html_music_player/README.md

-# html_music_player
+# html music player
-Simple player for playing music inside your browser.
+Simple player for music and video inside your browser.